tedbjurlin/tedbjurlin.github.io/_projects/flowfield_portraits.md

 ## The Inspiration

 I completed this project during my freshman year at Hendrix College.
 At the time, I was still learning to build larger scale projects, and this was one of my first self-directed large coding projects (large being relative).
-I was inspired by [Tyler Hobbs](https://www.tylerxhobbs.com/) and his flow filed art, which he describes [here](https://www.tylerxhobbs.com/words/flow-fields).
+I was inspired by [Tyler Hobbs](https://www.tylerxhobbs.com/) and his flow field art, which he describes [here](https://www.tylerxhobbs.com/words/flow-fields).
 I was fascinated by the ways that small variations in the noise algorithms and seeding process in his images created wildly different art.

 For my attempt, I wanted to explore how flow field images could be seeded by existing photographs, rather than noise.
 For most of my images, I used pictures of myself and my friends.